Authentication

 Multi-factor authentication (MFA) can significantly enhance user access security.
 Imply Hybrid Auth works with Google Authenticator and FreeOTP authenticator applications.

-Imply Hybrid Auth has a number of policies you can set up for your FreeOTP or Google Authenticator One-Time Password generator.
+Imply Hybrid Auth has a number of policies you can set up for your FreeOTP or Google Authenticator One-Time Password (OTP) generator.
 There are two different algorithms to choose from: Time Based (TOTP) and Counter Based (HOTP).
 Each algorithm comes with a set of configuration options.

-- In the User management console, select Authentication.
+1. In the User management console, select Authentication.

-- For the OTP Type, choose counter-based tokens or time-limited tokens.
+3. For the OTP Type, choose counter-based tokens or time-limited tokens.

-- Configure other settings based on your requirements, including the OTP hash algorithm, length of the token, and the look-ahead window, which sets a leniency period in case of a synchronization discrepancy between the token generator and server.
+4. Configure other settings based on your requirements, including the OTP hash algorithm, length of the token, and the look-ahead window, which sets a leniency period in case of a synchronization discrepancy between the token generator and server.

-The configuration options are as follows:- OTP Type: the type of the OTP.
+• OTP Type: The type of the OTP.

-- OTP Hash Algorithm: the hashing algorithm used to generate the OTP.
+• OTP Hash Algorithm: The hashing algorithm used to generate the OTP.

-- Number of Digits: the number of digits in the OTP.
+• Number of Digits: The number of digits in the OTP.

-- Look Ahead Window: the number of intervals or characters the server should look ahead.
+• Look Ahead Window: The number of intervals or characters the server should look ahead.

-- Supported Applications: applications that support the current OTP policy.
+• Supported Applications: Applications that support the current OTP policy.

-- Click Save to apply the configuration.
+5. Click Save to apply the configuration.